-Sunday March 26th – [Online] Deceiving Ourselves
+Sunday March 31st, 2024 – [Online] AI Art

 This will be an online Zoom meeting.
 Please RSVP on our Meetup for this event to get access to the Zoom link.
 See our online meeting instructions at: https://torontooasis.org/online-meeting-instructions

 Our program will run from 11 am to 12:30 pm.
-You can join in to the meeting starting at 10:30 am for our open social.
+You can join the meeting starting at 10:30 am for our open social.
 After 12:30 pm, we will also have an extended discussion for half an hour, until 1:00 pm.

-Please RSVP on meetup to get access to the Zoom link:
+Please RSVP on Meetup to get access to the Zoom link:

 Looking forward to seeing familiar faces and perhaps some new ones!

-This meeting has been recorded: GMT20230326-152503_Recording_1920x1080.mp4
+This meeting was recorded: GMT20240331-153454_Recording_1920x1080.mp4

 This will be an online Zoom meeting.
 Please RSVP on our Meetup for this event to get access to the Zoom link.
 See our online meeting instructions at: https://torontooasis.org/online-meeting-instructions

 Our program will run from 11 am to 12:30 pm.
-You can join in to the meeting starting at 10:30 am for our open social.
+You can join the meeting starting at 10:30 am for our open social.
 After 12:30 pm, we will also have an extended discussion for half an hour, until 1:00 pm.

-Please RSVP on meetup to get access to the Zoom link:
+Please RSVP on Meetup to get access to the Zoom link:

 Looking forward to seeing familiar faces and perhaps some new ones!